 - PGD is being done: PGD (preimplantation genetic diagnosis) is an IVF technology that allows for genetic screening of embryos.

-- IVM (in vitro maturation) is being used: IVM is an IVF technology where eggs are retrieved from the ovaries before they completely mature.
+- IVM (in vitro maturation) is being used: IVM is an IVF technology where eggs are retrieved from the ovaries before they were completely mature.
 They go through the final stages of maturation in the lab.
 Some research has found that IVM eggs may not become fertilized by sperm cells at rates comparable to traditional IVF.
 More research is needed, but it may be that IVM with ICSI is a good option.

-As with regular IVF, Ovarian stimulation drugs are given, and doctor will monitor the progress with blood tests and ultrasounds.
+As with regular IVF, Ovarian stimulation drugs are given, and the doctor will monitor the progress with blood tests and ultrasounds.
 Once enough good-sized follicles are produced, egg retrieval will be done where eggs are removed from ovaries with a specialized, ultrasound-guided needle.

 Partner will provide his sperm sample that same day (unless you’re using a sperm donor or previously frozen sperm.)

-Once the eggs are retrieved, an embryologist will place the eggs in a special culture, and using a microscope and tiny needle, a single sperm will be injected into an egg.
+Once the eggs are retrieved, an embryologist will place the eggs in a special culture and using a microscope and tiny needle, a single sperm will be injected into an egg.
 This will be done for each egg retrieved.

-If fertilization takes place, and the embryos are healthy, an embryo or two will be transferred to patient’s uterus, via a catheter placed through the cervix, two to five days after the retrieval.
+If fertilization takes place, and the embryos are healthy, an embryo or two will be transferred to the patient’s uterus, via a catheter placed through the cervix, two to five days after the retrieval.